devnall/dotfiles/README.md

 -----

 * Cleanup zsh/lib/git.zsh; there are a ton of aliases I never use/remember, probably also some functions that aren't necessary
+* Setup chez moi or similar for better dotfile management/setup
+* Document/update the brewfile stuff
+* Consolidate my separate `vim` repo into this one